-Although born in the UK, Rachel spent her childhood in the States and Canada before emigrating to Edinburgh, Scotland to study nursing.
-Following her marriage to John and the subsequent birth of their four children, Rachel experienced a sudden conversion to faith in Christ.
+Although born in the UK, Rachel spent her childhood in the USA and Canada before emigrating to Edinburgh, Scotland to study nursing.
+Following her marriage to John and the subsequent births of their four children, Rachel experienced a sudden conversion to faith in Christ.
 She spent the following years raising her family and studying theology at Belfast Bible College and Cornhill, Belfast.

 Rachel is currently pursuing post-graduate work at St Andrew’s University, studying the interface between Christian faith and contemporary culture.
 Last year she joined the adjunct faculty at Belfast Bible College, teaching John’s Gospel to the Women’s Study Fellowship.
-Her other interests include conversational apologetics, reading,
+Her other interests include conversational apologetics and reading.

 Our associates contribute to the work of the Centre as speakers and authors in areas of expertise.
 To find out about the criteria associates must meet click here.

 Sarah lives in the Ards Peninsula with her husband Kurtis.
 She graduated from Queens University Belfast in 2019 with a degree in Adult Nursing and currently works as a Registered Nurse in Community & Primary Care setting.

 Sarah has a keen interest in gospel-centred apologetics with a particular focus on young people and women.
 In addition, she has a passion for standing for life and speaking out truthfully against abortion and currently serves as spokesperson for NIvoiceless.